0

 Counseling and Church Autonomy

-How can an emphasis on biblical counseling help mitigate the problems common to pioneer plants, mother church plants, and revitalization church plants?
+“How can an emphasis on biblical counseling help mitigate the problems common to pioneer churches, mother church plants, and revitalization churches?”

 Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and the Holy Spirit, teaching them to observe all that I have commanded you.
 And behold, I am with you always, to the end of the age (Matthew 28:19-20).

-1. Going – Penetrating their culture with the transformative message of Christ.
+1. Going: Penetrating their culture with the transformative message of Christ.

 Cyclic Effect of the Great Commission

 If you want to call what you are doing biblical counseling, that is fine with me as long as you define it broadly, not narrowly.
-If you envision the whole church participating, you have done well.
-Just remember that what I have described here is how Paul talked to us through his letters.
+If you envision whole church participation, you will do well.
+What I have described here is how Paul talked to us through his letters.
+He called the entire body of Christ to participate in the salvation and sanctification of souls by reaching out to the community while doing competent “one another soul care” to the church body.
+You can accomplish this through a biblical counseling worldview.

 Need More Help?